usnistgov/ESV-Server/Entropy Source Validation Protocol.md

 ### 5.3 PUDUpdate

 This certify request allows a user to request that a new Public Use Document (PUD) is attached to an existing certificate.
 This can be helpful for corrections or rebranding.
 There is no cost recovery associated with this request.
 When the PUD is uploaded to the supportingDocumentation endpoint, the document must be uploaded with the PUD document type.
 Please include a comment on what changed in the document compared to the existing PUD.
 This will greatly expedite the review process.

+The request is a `POST` on `/esv/v1/certify/updatePUD` or `/esv/v1/certify/updatePublicUseDocument`.

 ```
 [